nein23/ClipboardManager/README.md

 	- Delete entries via right-clicking them
 	- Automatically remove remembered entries after a defined time
 	- Pause and continue the clipboard tracking
-	- Clear the Clipboard or the entire history via the right-click contextmenu
+	- Clear the Clipboard or the entire history via the right-click context menu
 	- Filter the types of data you want to remember
 	- Assign a hotkey for quickaccess to the history
 	- Windows autostart
+	- Check for updates via the right-click context menu

 Screenshots
 --------------